hypeboard/xmr-node-proxy-extra/README.md

 It is advisable to fresh install.
 For http access, it's view-only, you should change accessControl.json if you don't want others to access it.

-## Proxy codes updates
+## Proxy upgrade to newer version
-- Inside your proxy directory, run --> git pull && npm install
+- ~/xmr-node-proxy/update.sh or ./update.sh

 ## Feature
 - General coin by POW algorithm ("coin" : "cryptonightv7" , "coin" : "cryptonight", "coin" : "forknote", ...)